Kaltsoon/data-management-and-databases/exercises/orientation-exercises.md

 #### Part D

-Another program has updated the original election file The new content of the election file is as below.
+Another program has updated the original election file.
+The new content of the election file is as below.
 The candidate file is as before.

 | 27  | 30  | 28  | 29  | 28  | 30  | 27  | 28  | 29  |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |